matejkaf/Doc/Cybersecurity_3/03_passwoerter/sammlung.md

 Speicherzugriffe sind zumindest annähernd vergleichbar schnell (für den Zweck) auf unterschiedlichen Plattformen, während Rechenoperationen sich mit spezieller HW extrem beschleunigen lassen.
 Neuere Hash-Algorithmen (scrypt, yescrypt) sind daher **memory hard**, d.h. benötigen relativ viel Speicher und Zugriffe auf diesen, sodass es weniger ausmacht ob die ausführende Hardware eine CPU, eine GPU oder ein FPGA/ASIC ist. [[Memory-hard function](https://en.wikipedia.org/wiki/Memory-hard_function)]

+> ```
+> yescrypt.
+It is considered stronger as SHA512 or blowfish and as strong as argon2 for crypt() purpose.
+The hashing method was developed by the author of the blowfish crypt method, and was based on scrypt.
+It is supported on most Linux distributions, that ship with libxcrypt as a replacement for the glibc crypt library: Fedora, Debian, Ubuntu, OpenSUSE and many others.
+> ```